-Can a Girl Get Pregnant the First Time She Has Sex?
+Could I Get Pregnant the First Time I Have Sex?

-Can a girl get pregnant the first time she has sex?
+Is it possible to get pregnant the first time I have sex?

-Yes, a girl can become pregnant the first time she has sex.
-Anytime a girl has vaginal sex with a guy, she is at risk for becoming pregnant.
-Even if a guy ejaculates outside of but near a girl's vagina or pulls out before he comes, a girl can get pregnant.
+Yes, any time a girl has vaginal sex with a guy, she is at risk for becoming pregnant.
+Even if a guy ejaculates outside of but near the vagina or pulls out before he comes, a girl can get pregnant.

 It's also possible to get a sexually transmitted disease (STD) anytime you have sex, including the first time.
-Actually, whenever people have any kind of sexual contact (oral, anal, or vaginal), they run the risk of getting an STD.
+Having any kind of sexual contact (oral, anal, or vaginal) can put someone at risk for getting an STD.

 Here are some ways to reduce your chance of pregnancy and STDs:

 Abstinence.
 The only way to completely prevent pregnancy and STDs is to abstain from all types of sex, including oral, vaginal, and anal sex.